Cereal root diseases

 The in crop symptoms of CCN or eelworm (Heterodera avenae) include stunting and yellowing, which often gives the crop a 'patchy' appearance.
 The presence of CCN can be established by inspecting the primary roots, and looking for abnormal branching and knotting.
-Symptoms can be confirmed at flowering time by the presence of small (1-2 mm in diameter) white 'cysts' that are attached to the roots (Figure 1).
+Symptoms can be confirmed at flowering time by the presence of small (1–2mm in diameter) white 'cysts' that are attached to the roots.

 Each year approximately 80 per cent of nematodes hatch from cysts after the autumn break, while the remaining 20 per cent stay dormant until the following season.
-This is why it will take at least two years with "break" crops to control CCN.
-However, under dry (drought) conditions up to 50 per cent of nematodes remain dormant, and an extra year of "break" crop is advisable.
+This is why it will take at least 2 years with 'break' crops to control CCN.
+However, under dry (drought) conditions up to 50 per cent of nematodes remain dormant, and an extra year of 'break' crop is advisable.

 CCN is likely to be a problem when:

-- Susceptible self sown cereals and wild oats are not controlled in pastures or in break crops.
-This is important because one wild oat or susceptible cereal per square metre is enough to maintain high nematode numbers in the soil.
+- susceptible self sown cereals and wild oats are not controlled in pastures or in break crops.
+This is important because 1 wild oat or susceptible cereal per square metre is enough to maintain high nematode numbers in the soil.
 A soil test is recommended prior to sowing to identify paddocks at risk of CCN.

 Host plants, particularly wild oats and susceptible self sown cereals, must be controlled before the nematodes have completed the development of eggs.
-This is approximately 10 weeks after the autumn break (See Figure 2).
+This is approximately 10 weeks after the autumn break.

 The use of resistant cereals and non-host crops, or fallow in rotations as part of a two year break is an effective method to control CCN.